A1rPun/castle-crashers-resource/Levels/DesertChase.md

 If that player got on the camel they need to walk off the screen and downwards, enter the screen after that and you will be stuck on the bottom of the screen.
 Now the other player(s) needs to clear the third wave and get on a camel.

 The player which is stuck at the bottom must stay at the left-most side of the screen while the other player(s) can move towards the cutscene.
-All players need to spam arrows for this to work.
-Right before the cutscene is about to start the player on the left must walk out of the screen to the left to trigger a teleport after the cutscene.
+Enter the cutscene.
+After the cutscene the player on the left must walk out of left the screen while the other player(s) walk out of the right side of the screen while spamming arrows.

 ## <a name="camel-oob"></a>Camel OoB